Grandparents Rights in Maryland

 Maryland did not recognize de facto parentage (“parentage or parents in fact”) as a legal status until July 2016.
 Natural parents had a presumptive right to custody.
 Since July 2016, Conover v.
 Conover, 450 Md.
-51 (2016), a case involving a same sex marriage has established de facto parental rights in Maryland.
+51 (2016), a case involving same-sex marriage has established de facto parental rights in Maryland.
 De Facto parents can be considered parents regarding custody under a normal best interest of the child standard.

 To be considered a de facto parent, one must meet a four-prong test: